DevAndersen/WpfChromelessWindow/README.md

 For examples of implementation, please see the `DevAndersen.WpfChromelessWindow.Demo` project found in the solution.

+Running this project will start out with a simple selection window, where you can choose which of two demos you want to see:

+- Minimalist: Contains the bare minimum, plus a 1-pixel wide red border, to show that the window doesn't leak outside of the current screen's boundaries.
+- Decorated: Demonstrates simple implementation of basic window controls, such as a window header with icon/title/minimize-/maximize-/close buttons.

 ## Known issues

 A shortcoming of this project that is worth mentioning is that the window does not resize to fit the screen when all of the following conditions are met: